ise8912/Power-BI/Creating-an-IVisual-:-Cheer-Meter.md

 Let's learn how to create a 'cheer meter'.
 A cheer meter will contain two pieces of text that will be side by side, and their individual vertical displacement will be determined by the data.
 One use-case of this visual is to visualize cheer volume of two teams of supporters, and put the team name of the louder group on top.

-[Live Preview](http://microsoft.github.io/PowerBI-visuals/playground/index.html) select the cheerMeter from the dropdown menu.
+[Live Preview](http://microsoft.github.io/PowerBI-visuals/playground/index.html) select the 'cheerMeter' from the dropdown menu.

 ####Step One : Implementing Init